AyeshaniWeerasooriya/Backend-Development-Roadmap-Beginner-to-Advanced/1 - Basics/04-Request-Response/README.md

 # 🚀 04 – Requests & Responses

-## ✍️ What Are Requests and Responses?
+## ✍️ What Are Requests and Responses

 Every interaction between a client (like a browser or mobile app) and a server is built around a cycle called the **request-response model**.